workco/code-assessment-web-ui/tasks/tasks.md

 - On tab off last item, focus on first focusable item
 - On shift-tab off first item, focus on last focusable item
 - Never lose focus if focused element is removed from modal
-- One other accessibility improvement to cart modal

 # 4. Improve Tests - Level II

 Complete the following objectives:

-A. Update the useAppContext hook or its test to resolve the warning that appears when running tests.
+1. Update the useAppContext hook or its test to resolve the warning that appears when running tests.
-B. Implement the two skipped tests in the useAppContext test.
+2. Implement the two skipped tests in the useAppContext test.
-C. Make one additional change to improve test coverage in the repo.
+3. Make one additional change to improve test coverage in the repo.
-D. In your PR for this task, propose a strategy for improving coverage.
+4. In your PR for this task, propose a strategy for improving coverage.
 Explain your thinking and any potential tradeoffs of this approach.

 # 5. Review Pull Request - Level II

-This task requires a little set up on your end.
+This task requires a little setup on your end.
 Please create a pull request between the `master` and `task-pr` branches.
 Don’t worry about the description - just press “Create pull request” from a screen like this.

 ![Open PR](./pr-task.png)